 First released as a Rack Extension priced at $59, this monophonic synthesizer later became available as a freeware VST and AU plugin for PC and Mac.

 The Viking has a lot going for it, as the plugin closely resembles the features and the control layout of Moog’s highly acclaimed Voyager synth.
-Voyager’s signature features are all there, including continuously morphable oscillators, a pair of ladder filters, oscillator sync, and two modulation busses.
+Voyager’s signature features are all there, including continuously morphable oscillators, a pair of ladder filters, oscillator sync, and two modulation buses.

 Add to that a collection of over 200 presets, and you get a free synth VST that’s well worth downloading.
 VK-1 Viking Synthesizer is highly recommended for fans of the Moog Voyager sound who can’t afford the real thing.